Summary of Concepts

 Choosing a Positive Focus Amid Negativity

-By seeing that Christian and LDS core scripture is divinely influenced to encourage us to progress from selfish doctrinal absolutism, exclusivism, and religious authoritarianism, to a more selfless system of pluralism, openness, democracy and love, we can peacefully transition from negative, overly-orthodox false religion to positive, free, true religion.
-All religion’s radically change over their lifespans, and Christian scripture is designed not only to show you that cyclical progression—but to help you determine where your denomination is in that cycle.
-So if you’re ahead of the group in your love and awareness of contradiction; the most effective solution may be to follow Jesus’ lead of being patient and thoughtful with those who might be behind the curve.
+By seeing that Christian and LDS core scripture and temple ritual may be divinely written to show the progression of Israel and mankind from an essentially false, egocentric, overly-literal fundamentalist outward religion to a more true, unteachable, archetypal loving inward religion one can peacefully make that transition in their own worldview—and have a confidence that there is indeed an unseen divine working behind the scenes to guide evolution in an upward direction.
+All religion’s radically change over their lifespans, and I believe Christian scripture is designed not only to show you that cyclical progression—but to help you determine where you and your denomination are in that cycle.
+So if you’re ahead of the group in your love and awareness of contradiction and falsity; the most effective solution may be to follow Jesus’ lead of being patient and thoughtful with those who might be behind the curve.
 And just as there is wisdom in the idea of being a saving light in the darkness, or the salt of the earth—there is also wisdom in the idea of being a Mormon who sees through the fundamentalism and cultural mythos and yet still humbly participates in the underlying divine community in order to save or help others by your example of selflessness.
 Realize that like the Chinese yin and yang seeks to symbolize — that bad, falsity, egocentrism and negativity are an inseparable part of humanity’s good, truth, selflessness and positivity.
 Because of the binary nature of human perspective, they cannot meaningfully exist apart from each-other.
 Every individual, human religion, political entity or scientific organization has a healthy mixture of both across its lifespan.
 Realize that there might be intelligent reasons why most of the world’s largest and most influential organizations have been led by strict, narrow-minded, egocentric and sometimes even blindly fanatical individuals and power structures in the early stages of their development.
 As much as I hate to be machiavellian, It seems all too clear to me that without power (which tends to be dogmatic and inherently egocentric), the good one has to offer in the world is often largely irrelevant.
 It seems obvious to me that the good people of this world (and we might suppose divine beings in the next world), use these inherent attributes of human nature to both build influential people and organizations and turn them toward the light.

 The Inevitable Idolatry of Organized Religion